ajbrookhouse/WSU_PlantBio_ML/README.md

 1. Essential Input Fields
   - **Image Stack (.tif)**: This field is where you pick the images that you are training on.
 Click the triangle button on the right and a file picker button will pop up.
 Select the image stack that you have prepared for training.
   - **Labels (.h5)**: This field is where you pick the labels that you are using for training.
 Same as Image stack, click the triangle button on the right and a file picker button will pop up.
 Select the label stack that you have prepared for training.
 This can be either a .tif stack of images or an .h5 stack.
   - **default.yaml**: Here is a dropdown menu where you can pick from a list of configs.
-These files are located in (Location) and include parameters such as type of model (is it instance segmentation, semantic segmentation, etc), as well as parameters that do not need to be changed very often.
+You must pick a config file to specify what type of model you are training.
+These files are located in (Location) and include parameters such as type of model (is it instance segmentation, semantic segmentation, etc), as well as parameters that do not need to be changed very often (input size, output size, stride, etc).
 For more information on config files, visit https://github.com/zudi-lin/pytorch_connectomics
+  - **Name**: You must give your model that you are training some sort of name.
+This name is completely arbitrary, but should have some sort of meaning to you so you can differentiate between the different models that you have trained

+2. Common Input Fields
+  - **#GPU**: The number of GPU's on your system that you wish to use for training.
+The default is 1, but can be set to either zero or a higher number.
+  - **#CPU**: Number of CPU cores on your system that you wish to use for training.
+The default is 1, but can be set to a higher number if you wish, however this will not impact performance nearly as much as GPU
+  - **Samples Per Batch**: The number of samples to use for each batch of training.
+A higher number will allow you to train faster, however if there is not enough memory training will fail with a CUDA memory allocation error.
+If this happens, you need to change to a lower number

+3. Uncommon Input Fields
+  - List of the rest here with description of what they do

+4. Cluster Information
+  -Cluster information here